miekg/gitopper/README.md

 * `ROLLBACK`: everything is running, but we're not tracking upstream *and* we're pinned to an older commit.
 This state is quickly followed by FREEZE if we were successful rolling back, otherwise BROKEN (systemd error)  of DIFF (git error)
 * `BROKEN`: something with the service is broken, we're still tracking upstream.
+I.e. systemd error.
 * `DIFF`: the git repository can't be reconciled with upstream.
+I.e. git error.

 ROLLBACK is a transient state and quickly moves to FREEZE, unless something goes wrong then it becomes BROKEN, or DIFF depending on what goes wrong (systemd, or git respectively).